 11.2.3.5 Spray clean the inside of all plumbing fittings and any Tygon hose sections that will be reused.

+11.2.3.6 Insulate the oil separator and blow-by plumbing, and reinstall on the test stand, in accordance with the Oil Separator and Blow-by Plumbing Insulation Procedure, Annex A8.

+11.2.3.7 Reconnect the external blow-by system to the valve cover and blow-by gas filter.

+11.2.4 Engine coolant fill procedure—Charge the engine coolant, rocker cover coolant, and blow-by heat exchanger coolant tanks with coolant that conforms to section 7.1 prior to the start of all tests.

-11.2.3.6 Insulate the oil separator and blow-by plumbing, and reinstall on the test stand, in accordance with the Oil Separator and Blow-by Plumbing Insulation Procedure, Annex A8.272rocker cover that conforms to section 7.111.2.4.1 Fill the engine coolant system with approximately 26 L of coolant so that coolant is visible within 50 mm of the top of tank level indicator.
+11.2.4.1 Fill the engine coolant system with approximately 26 L of coolant so that coolant is visible within 50 mm of the top of tank level indicator.

 11.2.4.2 Fill the rocker cover coolant system with approximately 20 L of coolant so that coolant is visible within 50 mm of the top of tank level indicator.